Corrosion is a metal worker’s worst enemy, compromising the stability of the metal and making it look worn over time.

 Corrosion Protection

-The main benefit of galvanising your railings is to protect it from corrosion.
+The main benefit of galvanising steel railings is to protect it from corrosion.
 Corrosion occurs naturally in metals as they are exposed to the elements.
 Over time this can compromise the structural integrity of the metal and can be very dangerous.

 Galvanising uses sacrificial protection to slow down the effects corrosion and give railings longevity.
 Instead of the steel structure being corroded by the elements, the zinc layer is affected instead – hence why it’s called sacrificial protection, as the zinc is sacrificed for the steel.